12 Signs Your Business Needs a HubSpot Website Redesign

 These statistics are the telltale signs that the world has gone mobile, and if your website isn't optimized, it is officially time for a responsive website redesign.

 As time has passed since your last website design, content management systems(CMS) for building websites have come a long way over the years.
-Content management systems have drastically improved, and systems like HubSpot has left Joomla and Drupal in the dust.
+Content management systems have drastically improved, and systems like HubSpot have left Joomla and Drupal in the dust.

 It is vital to keep your content up to date and relevant.
 You need to be able to make edits without having to always rely on a web developer to edit the code.